brevzin/cpp_proposals/2996_reflection/reflection.md

 [#]{.pnum} *Constant When*: `r` is a reflection of an object, value, variable, type, non-static data member, base class specifier, or description of the declaration of a non-static data member.

 [#]{.pnum} *Returns* If `r` represents a type, then the size in bits of any object having the represented type.
 Otherwise, if `r` represents a non-static data member that is a bit-field, then the width of the represented bit-field.
-Otherwise, if `r` represents a description of the declaration of a non-static data member for which any data member declared having the properties described by `r` would be a bit-field, then the width of such a bit-field.
+Otherwise, if `r` represents a description of a declaration of a non-static data member for which any data member declared having the properties described by `r` would be a bit-field, then the width of such a bit-field.
 Otherwise, `bit_size_of(type_of(r))`.
 :::
 :::